 The final countown begins when the prisoner is transported to the Huntsville unit.
 This is usually done on the morning of the execution, but sometimes, the prisoner is transported the night before.
 In order to avoid surprises and problems from interfering with the execution, the state does its best to avoid all publicity that day.
 The time of the transport to Huntsville, 45 mintues away, is undisclosed, as is the route taken by the transport vehicle.
 By the warden's orders, the condemned inmate is never allowed to be interviewed on execution day.

 In the afternoon, witnesses for the condemned and witnesses for the victims arrive in separate waiting rooms near the death chamber.
 A state employee counsels victims' witnesses regarding what they are about to see.
 Meanwhile, prison officials and approved media witnesses gather in the TDCJ administration building to await confirmation that the execution is going to proceed as scheduled.
-The state allows five media witnesses at each execution, and three of the seats are permanently allocated to the Associated Press, United Press International, and the Huntsville Item.
-The other two seats are allocated by prison officials, who have a "Texas-first" policy.
+The state allows five media witnesses at each execution.
+Two of those seats are reserved for the Associated Press and the Huntsville Item.
+The other three seats are allocated by prison officials, who have a "Texas-first" policy.
 That is, media from Texas are given priority to out-of-state or foreign media.
 When the call is received that the execution is a go, the party walks across the street and splits up, with one prison official and some media going into the prisoner's witness waiting room, and another official and the other media going into the victim's witness waiting room.
-Reporters are instructed not to talk to the witnesses.
+Reporters are instructed not to talk to the witnesses while in the viewing room.

 The prison chaplain attends to the prisoner during his final hours.
 He usually meets with the prisoner the day before the execution, to introduce himself.
 They see each other again the day of the execution.
 The chaplain performs a variety of roles, from listening to the prisoner's confession and offering spiritual guidance, to answering the prisoner's questions about the execution process, to helping with his phone calls and other miscellaneous requests.